 Long before Ruth Bader Ginsburg blazed a legal path for women’s rights, Chautauqua’s own Theodosia Ammons broke through barriers as president of the Colorado Equal Suffrage Association and the first female dean at Colorado Agricultural College (now Colorado State University).
 In 1899, she designed and built Gwenthean Cottage, a model Chautauqua home that preserves Ammons’ innovations for making women’s domestic work easier.
 Speaker Sarah Bell was joined by Catherine Long Gates, who gives the audience a first-ever virtual tour of Gwenthean Cottage.
 Gates is Ammons’ great niece, Boulder native and owner of Long’s Gardens.

-The Iroquois Confederacy and U.S. Women’s Rights
+The Haudenosaunee Confederacy and U.S. Women’s Rights

 Women of the 19th Century United States were fighting not just for voting rights, but for their very existence under the law.
 Organized religion, gender-related science, politics, policy, and social constructs all weighed heavily against personal autonomy for women.
 Fighting these odds, what inspired suffragists to think they could create a world where women could be agents of their own being?
-The surprising answer may lie with the powerful women of the Haudenosaunee, or Iroquois Confederacy of six nations (Mohawk, Oneida, Cayuga, Seneca, and Tuscarora) in upstate New York.
+The surprising answer may lie with the powerful women of the Haudenosaunee Confederacy of six nations (Mohawk, Oneida, Cayuga, Seneca, and Tuscarora) in upstate New York.
 This program is presented by Professor Sally Roesch Wagner and Mohawk Clan Mother Louise Herne.

 Dr. Larry Esposito – Mysteries Cassini Did Not Solve